 A simple, numerical system of notation — together with an oral tradition that stresses absolute precision in text, intonation, and bodily gestures — has served to perpetuate this stable tradition and to ensure its uniformity throughout all parts of India.
 The Vedas are chanted today exactly as they were centuries ago.

 Expressed in the Vedic language, which is derived from classical Sanskrit, the verses of the Vedas were traditionally chanted during sacred rituals and recited daily in Vedic communities.
 The value of this tradition lies not only in the rich content of its oral literature but also in the ingenious techniques employed by the Brahmin priests in preserving the texts intact over thousands of years.
+The Rishis exercised enormous care to preserve the unwritten Vedas in their original form, to safeguard their tonal and verbal purity.
 To ensure that the sound of each word remains unaltered, practitioners are taught from childhood complex recitation techniques that are based on tonal accents, a unique manner of pronouncing each letter and specific speech combinations.
+They laid down rules to make sure that not a syllable was changed in chanting, not a svara was altered.
+A remarkable method was devised to make sure that words and syllables are not altered.
+According to this the words of a mantra are strung together in different patterns like “vakya”, “pada”, “karma”, “jata”, “mala”, “sikha”, “rekha”, “dhvaja”, “danda”, “ratha”, “ghana”.
 The insistence on preserving pronunciation and accent as accurately as possible is related to the belief that the potency of the mantras lies in their sound when pronounced.